shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-engine.md

 # Developing your own engine

-#TODO: explain how startup and software detection is handled.

 ## Introduction
 This document outlines some of the technical details relating to Toolkit Engine development.